One-com/wp-marketplace/readme.md

 - `menu_slug`: Slug used for the submenu and page.
 Default: plugin-marketplace
 - `api_url`: External API endpoint returning marketplace data.
 Default: ""
 - `brand`: Optional brand identifier used when constructing marketplace API requests.
 Can be used to filter or customize marketplace content based on brand.
 Default: ""
-- `payload`: Optional key-value array passed as headers for API authentication when fetching plugins.
-Can be used to include authentication tokens, API keys, or other custom headers required by the marketplace API.
+- `payload`: Optional key-value array passed in the request body for API authentication when fetching plugins.
+Can be used to include authentication tokens, API keys, or other custom data required by the marketplace API.
 Default: []
 - `css_url`: URL to a custom CSS file that styles the frontend.
 Default: ""
 - `css_handle`: WordPress style handle when registering/enqueuing styles.
 Default: marketplace-frontend-style
 - `assets_path`: Filesystem path to the package root containing the frontend/ directory.
 If empty, the module auto-detects it (see below).